clowee/OpenSZZ-Cloud-Native/README.md

 <a href="https://ibb.co/SdtJLnG"><img src="https://i.ibb.co/b2s7fBD/Ohne-Titel.png" alt="Ohne-Titel" border="0"></a>

-Web Application that apply SZZ Algorithm to calculate <i>BugInducingCommits</i> of any project.
+Web Application that apply SZZ Algorithm to calculate <i>BugInducingCommits</i> of any project using Git as versioning system and Jira as issue tracker.

 The web application needs as input:
 - Git repository URL of the project to be analysed